 This process assumes you have already created a bootable device using a USB.
 Instructions for downloading and creating a bootable device are available in Downloading an SSR ISO and Creating a Bootable USB.

 The steps in this section describe the interactive conductor installation from the packaged-based ISO.
-The section Initialize the SSR describes using the Initializer to configure the system as a Conductor after installing from the Interactive ISO.
+The section Initialize the Conductor describes using the Initializer to configure the system as a Conductor after installing from the Interactive ISO.

 The Conductor installation must be completed before installing a Session Smart Router or routers using the ISO.
 The same ISO is used for both installations.